permissionlessweb/bs-accounts/API.md

 {endpoint}/cosmwasm/wasm/v1/contract/{contract}/smart/{query}
 ```

-### Query all info about name
+### Query all info about an account

-If you just need to fetch address associated with name, it's recommended to use query from "Query Associated Address" section of this document, however if you need more advanced info like text records, associated NFT, minter address etc, then you might consider querying full name info.
+If you just need to fetch address associated with account, it's recommended to use query from "Query Associated Address" section of this document, however if you need more advanced info like text records, associated NFT, minter address etc, then you might consider querying full account info.

 ```json